European Art History

 Through focusing on specific themes and artefacts, ranging from architecture to photography and from the Sublime to Surrealism, it aims to equip students with a basis of knowledge and enthusiasm for study and practice in a European context.
 The course interweaves lectures with seminar discussions and gallery visits to create a fluid and engaging learning experience.

 European Art History is an intense module with teaching taking place between 10.00 and 16.00 most days, although there will be some time for self-directed study.
 It offers an excellent opportunity to study alongside students from a wide variety of backgrounds and artistic disciplines.

 The European Art History module is worth 3 credits.

 The module is accompanied by a course handbook, which you and your home institution should use to determine credit transfer:

 The European Art History module will be included on the record of study that you will receive at the end of your time abroad.

-Dr Rosa Nogués is an Associate Lecturer in Art Theory at the Chelsea College of Arts.
-She obtained her PhD in 2013 at the Centre of Research in Modern European Philosophy (Kingston University).
+Dr Nogués obtained her PhD in 2013 at the Centre of Research in Modern European Philosophy (Kingston University).
 She has lectured at Central Saint Martins (London), Middlesex University (London) and the Universität für angewandte Kunst (Vienna).
-Her writing has been published in n-paradoxa, Revista Mundo Crítico and the current issue of MIRAJ.
+Her writing has been published in n.paradoxa, Revista Mundo Crítico and the Moving Image Review & Art Journal (MIRAJ).

-Berlin combines a wealth of historic museum collections with a rapidly expanding, yet still young and exciting art scene.
-The city has been the creative centre of Germany for at least 100 years, a status only intensified by its' geographic isolation during the Cold War.
+Berlin combines a wealth of historic museum collections with a rapidly expanding, young and exciting art scene.
+The city has been the creative centre of Germany for at least 100 years, a status only intensified by its geographic isolation during the Cold War.

 Significant chapters in the history of Dada and the Bauhaus were played out here.
 German Expressionist cinema developed in the early decades of the 20th Century.